adnanm20/CustomTwitchChat/README.md

 ```bash
 npm install
 ```
 In the auth.json file insert necessary access code and twitch username.
-Access code is received when you register an app on twitch at [dev.twitch.tv/console/apps/](https://dev.twitch.tv/console/apps/)
+Access code can be acquired by following [https://dev.twitch.tv/docs/irc/authenticate-bot/#getting-an-access-token](Twitch instructions)

 Then start the program using